Lalomie Washburn

 Lalomie (Lomie) Washburn (25 August 1941 – 18 December 2004) was an American R&B singer and songwriter.

 She was born on August 25, 1941, in Memphis, Tennessee, and went on to sing backup with such legends as Ray Charles, Ike & Tina Turner and Chaka Khan.
 She wrote songs for and with Rufus & Chaka Khan, New Birth, Buddy Miles, The Brothers Johnson and Aretha Franklin.

+Career

+Washburn was the key figure in the band High Voltage, which also included members; singer-guitarist Tony Maiden, bassist Bobby Watson, and singer-songwriter Gavin Christopher.
+The group signed to Columbia and merged with a significant amount of members of the group Maxayn.
+High Voltage released their self-titled album in 1972.
+It was one of the Special Merit Picks in the 26 August issue of Billboard where it was given a very good review.

+The single "Country Road" had a positive review in the 7 October issue of Record World.
+The reviewer wrote that the title gave no hint of the hard rocking horn sound in the grooves, but the advice was to "Get down and get with it".
+It was also a single with potential as shown in the 25 November issue of Billboard.
+It was a Soul Sauce Best New Single of the Week.
+It was also one of the Radio Action and Pick Singles in the Pop section.
+The reviewer referred to it as a driving rocker loaded with pop and soul chart potential.

-In 1977, Washburn signed with the Parachute label, where she released her first album, My Music is Hot.
+In 1977, Washburn signed with the Parachute label, She worked with producer and engineer, Sye Mitchell, where she released her first album, My Music is Hot.
 She went on to launch a solo career, which drew a large following in Germany in the 1970s and 1980s.
 In 1992, she released several 12" singles, and in 1997 a second (self-titled) solo album.
 She came back to Omaha, Nebraska, to do a small tour when in her mid-fifties.

 She died on September 18, 2004, in Los Angeles, California.

 In 2005, she was inducted into the Omaha Black Music Hall of Fame.